TaitoUnited/taito-cli/www/README.md

 ### Extensible

-Add taito-cli support for any technology by implementing a taito-cli plugin.
-Create custom commands and share them with your colleagues as taito-cli extensions.
-Implement project specific taito-cli commands with npm, make or pipenv.
+Add Taito CLI support for any technology by implementing a Taito CLI plugin.
+Create custom commands and share them with your colleagues as Taito CLI extensions.
+Implement project specific Taito CLI commands with npm, make or pipenv.

 ### All tools included

 Working with modern hybrid cloud environments requires lots of tools.
-Taito-cli Docker container image contains all the tools you need, and you can upgrade it anytime by running `taito --upgrade`.
-And if you need something special, it is very easy to customize the taito-cli image with your own requirements.
+Taito CLI Docker container image contains all the tools you need, and you can upgrade it anytime by running `taito --upgrade`.
+And if you need something special, it is very easy to customize the Taito CLI image with your own requirements.

 ### No lock-in

-Taito-cli is a wrapper that reduces technology and vendor lock-in by providing a standard command set on top of various tools.
-However, you can use those tools also directly without taito-cli.
+Taito CLI is a wrapper that reduces technology and vendor lock-in by providing a standard command set on top of various tools.
+However, you can use those tools also directly without Taito CLI, and therefore you can stop using Taito CLI at any time, if you like.

 ### Minimal configuration